giampaolo/psutil/docs/index.rst

   A set of integers representing the I/O priority of a process on Windows.
   They can be used in conjunction with :meth:`psutil.Process.ionice()` to get or set process I/O priority.
+  These constants are members of the :class:`psutil.ProcessIOPriorityClass` enum.

   Availability: Windows

   .. versionadded:: 5.6.2
+  .. versionchanged:: 8.0.0 constants are now
+    :class:`psutil.ProcessIOPriorityClass` enum members (previously
+    ``IOPriority`` enum).

 Process resources constants
 ---------------------------